Winter 2024-25 weather forecast

 Taking the above into account the initial TWO view is that the chance of a relatively mild season is higher than the norm.
 However, the risk of cold spells in late autumn and the first half of the winter is relatively high.
 The signal for precipitation is very weak, but on balance above average amounts of rain look more likely in the north than the south.

-This feature will be updated through the rest of the autumn and the final forecast for winter 2024-25 will be published at the end of November.
+This feature will be updated mid month and the final forecast for winter 2024-25 will be published at the end of November.

 News and information